Eyebrow Talk: Reception and legacy

-In a 1931 essay criticizing Shanghai commercial culture, Lu Xun criticized the "Mandarin duck and butterfly" school of writing and named Eyebrow Talk as one of its first examples, writing "Although Eyebrow Talk was later banned, the power [of this style] did not wane at all."
+Eyebrow Talk's intellectual detractors saw it as promoting a libertine outlook in search of profit, without considering social ramifications among the public.
+In a 1931 essay criticizing Shanghai commercial culture, Lu Xun criticized the "Mandarin duck and butterfly" school of writing (a genre of popular romantic fiction) and named Eyebrow Talk as one of its first examples, writing "Although Eyebrow Talk was later banned, the power [of this style] did not wane at all."
 Eyebrow Talk's ban alongside Lu's elevated status in the literary canon in Communist China prevented much scholarly research into either the magazine or the genre during the Mao era.
-The magazine was often regarded as morally dubious and not as a serious literary magazine in Chinese-language scholarship prior to the 2000s, although some studies have been made of it since.
+The magazine was often regarded as morally dubious and not as a serious literary journal in Chinese-language scholarship before the 2000s, although some studies have been made of it since.
 Hockx, analyzing the magazine in 2018, noted that it shares themes (such as artistic use of nudity and discussions on the position of women) with Lu's work and the literature of the New Culture Movement; he theorizes that its potential for mass-market appeal led to greater suspicion, while New Culture periodicals were restricted to a much smaller group of intellectuals.

 A poor-quality reprint of Eyebrow Talk was printed in 2006, based on holdings at the Chongqing Library.
 Many of the nude paintings in this edition are barely visible, and the less provocative versions of the variant covers are used.
 In 2017, the Shanghai Library published a higher-quality online version of the periodical as part of its database of Republican era periodicals.